March is Multiple Myeloma Awareness Month

 Join with the aacr to find better ways to prevent and treat multiple myeloma

 Multiple myeloma is a type of cancer that begins in plasma cells.
-These are white blood cell that are important to a healthy immune system.
-Over time, myeloma cells collect in the bone marrow, forming tumors in many of the body’s bones.
+These are white blood cells that are important to a healthy immune system.
+In cases of multiple myeloma, abnormal plasma cells (which are called myeloma cells) can build up in the bone marrow and form tumors in many of the body’s bones.
 These tumors may keep the bone marrow from making enough healthy blood cells and may weaken the bones.

 Scientists do not fully understand the causes of multiple myeloma, but they know it is more common in some groups.
 These include older people, especially older men, and African Americans.
-Some common symptoms include bone pain, weakness or fatigue, weight loss, frequent infections, and frequent urination.
+Some common symptoms include bone pain, weakness or fatigue, weight loss, easy bruising or bleeding, frequent infections, and trouble breathing.

 According to the National Cancer Institute’s Surveillance, Epidemiology, and End Results (SEER) Program, approximately 35,780 people living in the United States received a diagnosis of multiple myeloma in 2024.
-Furthermore, SEER estimated that about 12,540 people died of the disease.
+Furthermore, SEER estimates that about 12,540 people died of the disease in the same year.

 More on multiple myeloma

 - Patients with multiple myeloma have more treatment options today, thanks to cancer research.
-Read more on Cancer Research Catalyst: From Bench to Bedside: New Frontiers in Multiple Myeloma .
+Read more on the official AACR blog, Cancer Research Catalyst: From Bench to Bedside: New Frontiers in Multiple Myeloma.

 how the AACR supports Research in this area